Maple Cinnamon Fudgy Flourless Brownies

 Admittedly, adding the sweet potato chips and chocolate chips does add a smidgen of refined sugar to these brownies, but it’s just a teeny tiny bit and it is SO worth it.

 I’ve told you before about my love for Jackon’s Honest chips–they’re made with organic and/or heirloom Non-GMO ingredients that are cooked in heart-healthy coconut oil and contain no artificial flavors, colors, preservatives or toxic chemicals.

 Plus, they’re super crunchy and delicious, and come in a wide variety of flavors.
 For this seasonal brownie recipe, I went with Maple Cinnamon Sweet Potato and they did not disappoint.
 I may or may not have polished off the entire bag after I crumbled a few handfuls over these brownies…who’s to say, really?! 😉

-You can find Jackson’s Honest chips at grocery stores nationwide (including Publix, Whole Foods, Earth Fare and Sprouts), or you can buy them online direct from Jackson’s Honest ($3.99 per bag), on Amazon Fresh ($3.00 per bag) or at Thrive Market ($2.99 per bag).
+You can find Henry’s Honest chips at grocery stores nationwide (including Publix, Whole Foods, Earth Fare and Sprouts), or you can buy them online direct from Henry’s Honest ($3.99 per bag), on Amazon Fresh ($3.00 per bag) or at Thrive Market ($2.99 per bag).

 Cacao vs. Cocoa Powder

 You’ll notice that these brownies call for organic raw cacao powder instead of traditional cocoa powder.
 And there’s a VERY important reason for that!

 For starters, cacao is the raw form of chocolate–it’s minimally processed (cold-pressed), and slightly bitter because it’s unsweetened (as opposed to actual chocolate).